 I never saw Mabee’s Corners until I was a teenager, dating Wayne.
 One Sunday, he and I were out driving and we were coming into Tillsonburg, kinda through the ‘back door’ from the south.
 I saw this road sign that pointed to Mabee’s Corners, so many miles down the road.
 I got all excited, and asked Wayne to turn around and follow that road.
 As he did, I’m telling him with great pride about how my ancestors founded Mabee’s Corners, and relating Grandma’s romantic story to him.

 Today, Mabee’s Corners looks very different from what it did then, almost 50 years ago.
 Then, it was just a three-way stop.
 It’s only in the last 20 years or so that they opened up what used to be barely a cowpath to make a fourth road running to the south, thus making it into a four-way stop.
-Today, all the roads in the south country are paved, and several modern, tidy homes have been built in Mabee’s Corners.
+Today, all the roads in the south country are paved.
+Modern, tidy homes have been built in Mabee’s Corners.

 We’re driving along, getting closer and closer to Mabee’s Corners, and we start seeing all these dilapidated tarpaper shacks along the road.
 I remember one place in particular that had a sagging front porch with mud and junk everywhere.
-Chickens roosting on the railings, while Ma and Pa Kettle (or maybe Mabee – haha!) sat in rocking chairs, with Pa in a straw hat smoking a pipe.
+Chickens roosting on the railings, while Ma and Pa Kettle (or maybe Mabee – haha!) sat in rocking chairs.
+And Pa in a straw hat smoking a pipe.
 It was a scene straight out of Dogpatch!
-A few yards more, and we found ourselves at the ‘famous’ three-way crossroads.
-A very rundown, seedy-looking country store was on our left – and to our right – were four or five more filthy tarpaper shacks with junk strung everywhere.
+Tarpaper shacks with junk strung everywhere.
 Omigod!!!
-It was “Hillbilly Central”!

 Normally when a couple plans to marry, in order for the union to be legal, they either have to have their marriage certificate for at least three days before the marriage date or have the banns read aloud in church for three Sundays before the blessed event.
 However, back then, if one was in a hurry, there was another way.
 If neither of those two criteria had been met, a marriage could still be considered legal if 1) the marriage took place at midnight, 2) the bride and groom were attired in their nightclothes and 3) the marriage took place at a crossroads.